All Episodes

 A lot of people have theories on this.

-I've heard this uniform black business has roots uh in gang culture, but I think also this is also rooted in you don't diss me.
+I've heard this uniform black business has roots in gang culture, but I think also this is also rooted in you don't diss me.

-You don't disrespect me, and and and disrespect can occur with just the wrong glance.
+And disrespect can occur with just the wrong glance.

 There's a hypersensitivity to it.

-There's a the there's a I think it's a just general decline in class.
+I think it's a just general decline in class.

 It gets you on TV, gets you on the highlight reel.

-There are many, many factors in it, there's no question.
+There are many, many factors in it.

-And it's only gonna keep getting worse.
+And it's only going to keep getting worse.

 So I was discussing, as you people heard, an overall lack of class that seems to be affecting the National Football League.

-Uh and it seems to be happening more and more.
+And it seems to be happening more and more.

 We've had players stomping on each other's faces.